evoluhq/evolu/packages/evolu/README.md

 # Evolu

-[Local-first](https://www.inkandswitch.com/local-first/) platform designed for privacy, ease of use, and no vendor lock-in to sync and backup people's lifetime data.
+[Local-first](https://www.inkandswitch.com/local-first/) platform designed for privacy, ease of use, and no vendor lock-in to sync&back precious data.

 - [SQLite](https://sqlite.org/) in all browsers, Electron, and React Native
 - E2E encrypted sync and backup with [CRDT](https://crdt.tech/) (merging changes without conflicts)